nathanielwarner/carletonian-wordpress/wp-content/plugins/stops-core-theme-and-plugin-updates/readme.txt

 == Upgrade Notice ==

-* 9.0.1 : 9.0.1 fixes a couple of bugs in the 9.0.0 release, whose updates were: UI simplification making options clearer/simpler, plus various tweaks and fixes.
+* 9.0.3 : Some minor internal tweaks.
+Now marked as requiring WP 5.1+.
 A recommended update for all.